 Country Report Oman

 Economic growth is expected to maintain its momentum in the medium term underpinned by strong domestic demand and economic diversification.
-However, the increase in current government spending challenges fiscal sustainability.
+However, the combination of high government spending and a decreased oil price puts pressure on fiscal sustainability.

 Strengths (+) and weaknesses (-)

 (+) Strong external position

 Oman’s continuously high oil export revenues have resulted in years of subsequent external surpluses, significant amount of FX-reserves and low public debt.

 (-) Weak labour market